PacerCMS/pacercms/INSTALL/README.txt

 *** E-mail that says "I can't get my site to work" will likely be ignored.
 Help me help you ***

+== Upgrade Fix ==
+If you are upgrading, please find the proper database query to run in the 'Database' folder.

 === RELEASE OF CODE ===

 This application is released under the GNU General Public License (Version 2, June 1991).
 For a copy of this rather long and boring legal document, please visit http://www.gnu.org/licenses/gpl.txt

 [/END]